yh63935/weather-it-rains/README.md

 When creating the classes and derived classes, I thought about SOLID OOP, specifically single responsibility, interface segregation, and open/closed principle.
 For the base class, I debated about putting different methods that wouldn't be used by all classes (but would certainly make my life easier haha), but I wanted to try my best to have each class only use the methods that it had instead of having unneccessary methods they wouldn't use.
 For different method functionality, I extended the class for the different weather cards from the base class.

 #### API Data Organization
+Another piece of the project that was deciding how to organize the data that the API would pull in.
+Instead of listing the properties manually like I have in the project, I thought about going through the data recursively to get properties because they have similar structures.
+However, since the dataset is so big and even the individual levels had quite a lot of properties, that didn’t seem like a good idea in terms of both space and time complexity.
+I realized the best solution was not to store all the data, but just the ones that I needed and to simplify the paths that I would need to access them in a function (parseWeatherData).
+To do this, I made a new object containing the paths in the weather data API with simplified properties to access those paths.

 #### Maintainability, Reusability, and Readability